Dynamics of a collection of active particles on a two-dimensional periodic undulated surface: Results

-The crossover time increases on increasing $v_0$.
+The crossover time increases on increasing $\bar{v_0}$.
 The active nature of particle leads to enhanced persistent motion.
 Hence MSD can be compared with the result from persistent random walk (PRW) \cite{randomwalk}, where $\Delta(t) = 2d{D_{eff}}t[1-\exp(\frac{-t}{t_c})]$, where $t_c$ is the crossover time, $D_{eff}$ is the effective diffusivity and $d=2$ is the dimensionality of space.
 The $t_c$ and $D_{eff}$ obtained by fitting the data for MSD with PRW.
-When we turn on the SU, for $v_0 \gtrsim \bar{h}$, dynamics remains ballistic for small time and then it shows a smooth crossover to diffusive behaviour, as shown in Fig. \ref{fig: 1}(b).
-But as we increase SU or for $v_0 \lesssim \bar{h}$, MSD shows a plateau for intermediate times, as shown in Fig. \ref{fig: 1}(c-d).
-The extend of the plateau increases on increasing SU and decreasing $v_0$ and for $\bar{h} \gtrsim 0.8$ and $v_0 \lesssim 0.1$, the extend of plateau present for very long time and particle is eventually confined.
-In Fig. 2(a-b) we plot the scaled MSD, $\frac{\Delta(t)}{4D_{eff}t_c}$ {\em vs.} scaled time $\frac{t}{t_c}$.
-Data shows the excellent scaling for the flat surface Fig. \ref{fig: 2}(a), which confirms that on the flat surface, for all values of $v_0$, the dynamics of particle is like PRW.
-As shown in Fig. \ref{fig: 2}(b), motion on the undulated surface shows deviation from scaling, which is due to the transient arrest of particle in surface minima for small $v_0 \lesssim \bar{h}$.
+When we turn on the SU, for $\bar{v_0} \ge 8 $, dynamics remains ballistic for small time and then it shows a smooth crossover to diffusive behaviour, as shown in Fig. \ref{fig: 1}(b).
+But as we increase SU or for fixed SU decrease $\bar{v_0}$, MSD shows a plateau for intermediate times, as shown in Fig. \ref{fig: 1}(c-d).
+The extend of the plateau increases on increasing SU and decreasing $\bar{v_0}$ and for large $\bar{h} \gtrsim 0.8$ and small $\bar{v_0} \lesssim 1$, the extend of plateau present for very long time and particle is eventually confined.
+In Fig.\ref{fig: 2} (a-b) we plot the scaled MSD, $\frac{\Delta(t)}{4D_{eff}t_c}$ {\em vs.} scaled time $\frac{t}{t_c}$.
+Data shows the excellent scaling for the flat surface Fig. \ref{fig: 2}(a), which confirms that on the flat surface, for all values of $\bar{v_0}$, the dynamics of particle is like PRW.
+As shown in Fig. \ref{fig: 2}(b), motion on the undulated surface shows deviation from scaling, which is due to the transient arrest of particle in surface minima for small $\bar{v_0}$.
 The inset of Fig. \ref{fig: 2}(b) shows the zoomed plot of deviation from scaling.
 When two particles are stuck in the same surface minimum, then there is a competition between the activity and repulsion among the particles. and the both encourages the particles to come out.
-Hence the time spent in a surface minimum or length of the plateau decreases on increasing $v_0$ and strength of repulsive force (data not shown).
-We describe the particle dynamics in simple manner using real space snapshots of a single particle trajectory in Fig. \ref{fig: 3}(I-III).
-Fig. \ref{fig: 3}(b) shows the cartoon of part of surface.
-The different color circles represents the surface minima and maxima.
-Smaller circle is location of minima and maxima of surface and brighter outer circle is rough extend of the surface minima and maxima.
-White portions are regions away from the position of surface minima and maxima.
+Hence the time spent in a surface minimum or length of the plateau increases on decreasing $\bar{v_0}$ and increasing $\bar{h}$.
+Interaction enhances the particle dynamcis for a fixed activity $\bar{v_0}$. \\